umkoin/umkoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/umkoind`
-Configuration file:  `/etc/bitcoin/bitcoin.conf`
+Configuration file:  `/etc/umkoin/umkoin.conf`
 Data directory:      `/var/lib/umkoind`
 PID file:            `/var/run/umkoind/umkoind.pid` (OpenRC and Upstart) or `/var/lib/umkoind/umkoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/umkoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the umkoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the umkoin user and group.
 Access to umkoin-cli and other umkoind rpc clients can then be controlled by group membership.

 ### Mac OS X

 Binary:              `/usr/local/bin/umkoind`
-Configuration file:  `~/Library/Application Support/Bitcoin/bitcoin.conf`
+Configuration file:  `~/Library/Application Support/Bitcoin/umkoin.conf`
 Data directory:      `~/Library/Application Support/Bitcoin`
 Lock file:           `~/Library/Application Support/Bitcoin/.lock`